faizi187A-boo/CI-CD-pilpeline-workflpw-using-gitlab-/README.md

 # In this project , pyhton , bash and mysql have been used
-# DATA has been inserted into data base using python automation
+# DATA has been inserted into mysql data-base using python automation